Skip to Content

 The receptive partner is at higher risk for HIV, but the inserting partner is also at risk.

-The virus in the vaginal fluid, rectal fluid, or blood can enter the penis through the urethra or small sores or cuts.
+The virus in vaginal fluid, rectal fluid, or blood can enter the penis through the urethra or small sores or cuts.

 Mother-to-baby HIV transmission